graceporter/crpg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Brownies

+Ingredients:
+1 1/2 cups granulated sugar*
+3/4 cup all-purpose flour
+2/3 cup cocoa powder, sifted if lumpy
+1/2 cup powdered sugar, sifted if lumpy
+1/2 cup dark chocolate chips
+3/4 teaspoons sea salt
+2 large eggs
+1/2 cup canola oil or extra-virgin olive oil**
+2 tablespoons water
+1/2 teaspoon vanilla

+Instructions:
+1. Preheat the oven to 325°F.
+2. Spray an 8x8 baking dish (not a 9x9 dish or your brownies will overcook) with cooking spray and line it with parchment paper.
+3. Spray the parchment paper.
+4. In a medium bowl, combine the sugar, flour, cocoa powder, powdered sugar, chocolate chips, and salt.
+5. In a large bowl, whisk together the eggs, olive oil, water, and vanilla.
+6. Sprinkle the dry mix over the wet mix and stir until just combined.
+7. Pour the batter into the prepared pan (it'll be thick - that's ok) and use a spatula to smooth the top.
+Bake for 40 to 48 minutes.